 Award-winning summer STEM research programs for teens include: Biological Research, Applied Physics Research, Chemistry Research, Neuroscience, Biomedical Research, Marine Biology, Psychiatry and Clinical Psychology, Engineering, & STEM Entrepreneurship for rising 8th-12th students.

-Rising 4th – 9th grade students can choose from Drone & Code, Let’s Experiment, Galileo's Astronomy, Bridge Building, Whales n’ Things, Catapult Engineering, Summer Rocket Blast Off and the Hydraulics Makerspace.
-These are project-based introductions to engineering.
+Rising 3rd to 12th grade students can choose from Drone & Code, Microscope Adventures, Space Science, Bridge Building, Super Science Sampler, Whales n’ Things, Catapult Engineering, Summer Rocket Blast Off, 3D Printing & Design and the Hydraulics Makerspace.
+These are project-based introductions to applied science and engineering.
 We use drawings, tools, hardware, measuring instruments, computer applications, coding and modeling.
-Children take on challenges while making new friends and having fun.
+10th to 12th grade students may apply for Counselor-in-Training positions.